roman-milk/roman-milk.github.io/bedding-the-babysitter.md

  I stammered, already addicted, "Y-y-yes."

  I licked slowly up and down on her vagina pussy lips, trying to please her and savor her unique and addictive taste.
 After a couple of minutes, I concentrated on her clit which made her legs tremble and she let out a loud moan.
-Report_Story #2